 The PC Stick: The New Digital Signage Media Player

 What’s this got to do with digital signage?
 To answer this question, it’s important to understand that the first generation digital signage media players were just “special purpose” PCs that ran digital signage player software designed by the product vendor.
-A player’s basic software function is to connect to a content management server (CMS)–where signage content is stored–download signage presentations and display them on the TV point.

 Because a stick is just a tiny PC, a product vendor can easily write digital signage player software to run on it.
 As PC and compute sticks are off-the-shelf devices sold in retail outlets you are not tied to any vendor-specific hardware for your digital signage TV endpoints.
-If you tire or out-grow of your existing vendor you can choose another product vendor and install their digital signage media player software on your sticks.

 PC Stick Requirements

 When used for digital signage we recommend that you pick a PC or compute stick with the following (minimum) requirements: